UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/docs/weekly logs/personal logs/dima/logs.md

 ### Cycle Goal Review (Reflection: what went well, what was done, what didn't; Retrospective: how is the process going and why?)

 For this cycle I promised to implement course analytics backend endpoint and start looking at implementing backend endpoints for OMR processing script.
 To summarize my progress, I have finished course analytics endpoint and it's being reviewed by the team.
-As for the OMR processing endpoints, I have a solid understanding how it should be implemented; I strongly believe that I will be able to finish this work by the end of Wednesday.
-I hope that all remaining backend endpoints will be done by next Wednesday, which would allow me to dedicate time to help my team with a frontend work.
+As for the OMR processing endpoints, I have a solid understanding of how it should be implemented; I strongly believe that I will be able to finish this work by the end of Wednesday.
+I hope that all remaining backend endpoints will be done by next Wednesday, which would allow me to dedicate time to help my team with the frontend work.

 ### Next Cycle Goals (What are you going to accomplish during the next cycle)
   * Finish backend endpoints for OMR processing script